Local Dive Sites in Ontario and Surrounding Areas

 The bow and stern are fairly intact, however, midship is silty in spots, the ship features the engine, boiler, capstan, windless and both bow anchors, the impact hole on the starboard side is also visible.
 Depth ranges from 85-110′ and is an advanced dive site.

-Perhaps the premier schooner in recreational limits in Lake Erie.
 The Carlingford is one of the Largest Schooners at over 154’in length.
 The wreck is located 16.5NM’s from Pt.
 Colborne laying in 95′ and was hit on the port side bow by the steamship Brunswick.

 The ship sank with the only damage being the impact point.
 Today, the wreck lays upright on the bottom and offers a great opportunity for divers to explore the wreck from bow to stern, with the stern deck fallen, the certified, experienced and equipped diver can traverse through the interior of the wreck with many exit points from stern to bow.